Itâs okay to feel stuck. You wonât be here forever.

 âď¸ Micro-task: Stand up and take one slow step.

-Welcome to the Overwhelm Button Stewyâs here to help you soften the swirl.
+Stewyâs here to help you soften the swirl.

 Tap a flavor of overwhelm to begin.